melanie531/sagemaker-jumpstart-generative-ai-examples/11-api-gateway-managed-endpoint/README.md

 # Lab 11: Deploying a auto start/stop Amazon SageMaker Foundation Model endpoint backed by a API Gateway/Lambda

-This demo code will walk you through on how to deploy an Amazon SageMaker foundation model fronted by a serverless API with a basic dynamodb authorizer using CDK.
+In this lab, we will walkthrough a demo on how to deploy an Amazon SageMaker foundation model fronted by a serverless API with a basic dynamodb authorizer using CDK.

 In this demo we will also deploy a mechanism to manage our real-time endpoint which features an automatic start/stop functionality by setting an expiry datetime for the endpoint.
 Similar to a parking meter whereby you top up credits to ensure that your parking does not expire, in this case, you keep renewing the endpoint expiry date time to keep it running.